Travel Safety Tips

 • Always dress conservatively – shorts, skimpy tops, and the like send a message in many foreign lands that invite unwanted attentions from men

 • When traveling on trains and buses, keep your hand luggage with you at all times.
 Don’t slide it under the seat; instead, put your leg through the strap while it is sitting on the floor next to you.
-On some trains (India, for instance) you will have all your luggage with you (no baggage cars) and you can hardly haul all your luggage up and down the train each time you go to the bathroom or go to eat, so bring along a wire cable to secure it to the luggage rack with a padlock.
+On some trains (India, for instance) you will have all your luggage with you (no baggage cars) and you can hardly haul all your luggage up and down the train each time you go to the bathroom or go to eat, so consider bringing a wire cable to secure it to the luggage rack with a padlock.

 • If you are traveling with other people always discuss where you are going for the day and familiarize yourself with what the others are wearing so it is easier to keep track of them in a crowd.
 In the event you do get separated, have a pre-arranged meeting place and time so you can reconnect